How Many Miles Is a Truck Driver Allowed to Drive in One Day?

 Empty Miles/Deadheading

-A driver’s 11- and 14-hour limits include all time they’re behind the wheel, regardless of whether they’re hauling freight.
+A driver’s 11- and 14-hour limits include all their time behind the wheel, regardless of whether they’re hauling freight.

-Furthermore, if it’s possible for you to allow your driver to overnight onsite, do so.
-This allows them to start their clock at your location, which leaves them plenty of time to load without burning hours.
+Overnighting onsite allows your driver to to start their HOS clock at your location (rather than at their domicile or a truck stop offsite), leaving them plenty of time to load your freight without burning hours.

 Weather

-Icy and snowy roads will cause a driver to drive more slowly (or even stop) for their safety, the safety of their freight, and of everyone else on the road.
+Icy and snowy roads will cause a driver to drive more slowly (or even stop) for their own safety, that of their freight, and that of the general motoring public.

-Ultimately, there’s no way to work around or mitigate the impact of weather delays (unless you have a direct line to Mother Nature), so it’s best to simply keep an eye on the relevant forecasts and give your drivers a bit of grace.
+Ultimately, there’s no way to skirt the impact of weather delays (unless you have a direct line to Mother Nature), so it’s best to simply keep an eye on the relevant forecasts and give your drivers a bit of grace.

 Road Construction

-Similar to traffic, time spent waiting for road construction is time that counts as driving — without making much progress toward the destination.
+Just like sitting in traffic, time spent waiting for road construction counts as "driving" — without making much progress toward a destination.

-In areas that experience a change in the seasons (i.e. the Midwest and northeast), road construction comes in with the spring thaw and goes out with the first frost.
+In areas that experience seasonal weather changes (i.e. the Midwest and northeast), road construction comes in with the spring thaw and goes out with the first frost.

 Summer months are therefore the most common time for drivers to be delayed by construction and detours in these regions; in areas that experience mild, warm weather year-round, the prevalence of road construction will depend more on local projects and their timelines.

-They’ll be able to check your tips against your driver’s route and help them plan accordingly, which can ultimately help the driver save a significant amount of time.
+They’ll be able to check your tips against your driver’s route and help them plan accordingly, which can ultimately help the driver save time.

 Geography